syi0808/pubm/README.md

   - Verifying current branch is a release branch... ✅
   - Checking git tag existence... ✅
 - Required conditions checks (concurrently) = skip-required (for pubm tasks) ✅
+  - Verifying if npm CLI and jsr CLI are installed...
   - Ping registries... ✅
   - Checking if test and build scripts exist... ✅
   - Checking git version... ✅